NFL Rumors: 49ers Could Move On From Jimmy Garoppolo And Land Matthew Stafford

 “We’ve seen the 49ers rely on the running game and an elite defense with Garoppolo, but Shanahan’s previous stop before coming to the Bay Area was leading an Atlanta Falcons offense that made Matt Ryan an NFL MVP, a season in which Ryan threw for 4,944 yards with 38 touchdowns and just seven interceptions.

-As CBS Sports noted, the 49ers coach didn’t sound certain about Garoppolo remaining the team’s starter when speaking to reporters.
+As CBS Sports noted, the 49ers coach didn’t sound certain about Garoppolo remaining the starter when speaking to reporters.

 “You can’t say anything with certainty,” he said.
 “You don’t sit here and make promises on anything.
 When you build a football team, it’s your job to put the best team together year in and year out.”